Tiny Turtle Graphics Interpreter

 drawline (90, 100)

-distance.The following diagram shows the structure of the stack.
-First,
+The following diagram shows the structure of the stack.

-the procedure 1, another procedure procedure 2
+parameters.
+In the procedure 1, another procedure

-is called.
+procedure 2 is called.
 It has one parameter.
-In the procedure 2,
+In the

-parameters.
 These three procedures are nested.

 Programs push data to a stack from a low address memory to a high address memory.
 In the following diagram, the lowest address is at the top and the highest address is at the bottom.
 That is the order of the address.
 However, “the top of the stack” is the last pushed data and “the bottom of the stack” is the first pushed data.
 Therefore, “the top of the stack” is the bottom of the rectangle in the diagram and “the bottom of the stack” is the top of the rectangle.